-Setting Description port: port The override for the listening port used by the license server, as described in Configuration Values Editable from the Command Line.
-You can edit this override value as needed.
-If no override is specified (that is, the setting is commented out), the service uses the default port 7070 (or the value defined in producer-settings.xml). active-hostid: value/type The hostid to use for the license server.
+Setting Description active-hostid: value/type The hostid to use for the license server.
 The hostid can only be set using a configuration file if no hostid has yet been specified for the license server.
 Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator or the FlexNet License Server Manager.
-The syntax is value/type (for example, 7200014f5df0/Ethernet).
+The syntax is vaLue/type (for example, 7200014f5df0/Ethernet).
 If no value is specified for this setting and no active hostid has yet been set for the license server, the license server uses, by default, the first available Ethernet address on the machine.
 If using a dongle ID or a hostid other than the first available Ethernet address, specify it here.
-For more information about hostids, see Understanding Hostids. $\left[ \stackrel{\circ}{\mathbb{V}} \right]$ Important • It is not recommended to change the hostid of a license server that has licenses mapped in the back office (FlexNet Operations).
+For more information about hostids, see Understanding Hostids.
+Important - It is not recommended to change the hostid of a license server that has licenses mapped in the back office (FlexNet Operations).
 If the hostid is changed to a value that is different to that specified for the license server in the back office, any existing licenses mapped to the license server that is locked to the old hostid in the back office will be orphaned.
 To prevent this from happening, it is best practice to return the license server in the back office.
 During the return operation, the producer can transfer the licenses to a different device; this can be the same machine with the desired hostid.
-After the transfer, wait for the license server to synchronize with the back office (server synchronization occurs based on synchronization policies or ondemand).
+After the transfer, wait for the license server to synchronize with the back office (server synchronization occurs based on synchronization policies or on- demand).
+For more information about hostids, see Understanding Hostids. backup-hostid: value/ type The hostid of the back-up license server in a failover configuration with the current license server (as the main server), if the back-up server is "unknown"-that is, not registered-in FlexNet Operations.
+The syntax is value/type (for example, 7200014f5df0/Ethernet).
 For more information about hostids, see Understanding Hostids.
+This setting adds the back-up server's hostid to the capability request sent by the current license server to the back office.
+The back office then automatically registers the back-up server in a failover configuration with the main server.
+This process saves the extra step of having to manually register the failover pair in FlexNet Operations.
+For more information, see License Server Failover in the More About License Server Functionality.
+Make sure the back-up server's hostid is the same type (for example, "ethernet") as the hostid type of the current (main) license server. extended-suffix: suffix fix The suffix used for the Extended Host ID feature.
+Contact the software producer for details.

-Table 2-7 • Settings in the "local-configuration.yaml" File (cont.)
+Table 2-7 - Settings in the "local-configuration.yaml" File (cont.)